carlos815/portfolio-blog/content/blog/blog/en/rounded-gradient-border/index.md

 ## Second lead, the border-image property.

-The page CSS-tricks as [a whole article on gradient border properties](https://css-tricks.com/gradient-borders-in-css/), problem is, the article is from 2018.
+The page CSS-tricks has [a whole article on gradient border properties](https://css-tricks.com/gradient-borders-in-css/), problem is, the article is from 2018.

 They talk about the `border-image` property from CSS.
 They have a [demo](https://codepen.io/chriscoyier/pen/ZVYXRx) where they show the gradient borders with the transparent background, but the borders aren't rounded.